• Skip to primary navigation

 Salish Kootenai College is a public institution near Pablo, Montana.
 It is a tribal land-grant community college.
 It provides services to the Kootenai, Pend d’Oreilles, and Bitterroot Salish tribes.

-SKC provides 24 associate degree programs, 6 certificate programs, and 17 bachelor’s degree programs.
-Students can choose to take courses in disciplines like the liberal arts and Native American Studies even though the majority of the degree programs are career-oriented.
+SKC provides 24 associate degree programs, 6 certificate programs, and 17 bachelor’s programs.
+Students can take courses in disciplines like the liberal arts and Native American Studies even though most degree programs are career-oriented.

 The average Out-of-state tuition and fees total is $11,583, while in-state tuition and fees are $6,399.